7 Best Ways to Fix Peeling Laminate Floor (Must-Try!)

 Using Wood Putty

 With wood putty, you can easily fill gaps and coat laminate floors.
-In addition to your wood putty purchase, you will also need a cleaning solvent.
+Also, for your wood putty buy, you will need a cleaning solvent.

 Using Hard Wax for Filling